 Reporter: They call it "souping" — teenagers are drinking expired soup cans to get high!
 Every teenager is doing it, and it will kill them!
 Parents are powerless to protect their teens because, shockingly, soup is legal.

-- Red vs. Blue has this between the Chairman and the Director when it comes to light that the Director tortured an AI of himself to get personality-fragments.
-When confronted with the evidence, the culprit openly admitted to the act, but pointed out that it wasn't illegal because he did it to "himself".
+- Red vs. Blue has this between the Chairman and the Director when it comes to light that the Director tortured an AI copy of himself to get personality-fragments.
+When confronted with the evidence, the culprit openly admits to the act, but points out that it wasn't illegal because he did it to "himself".
 Shortly thereafter, a whole battery of laws are passed to prevent things like this from happening again, and there's talk of naming them after the culprit.

-- Also in an episode of Whats New Scooby Doo, the culprit, the co-owner of a theme park, sabotaged the rides her sister designed out of jealousy.
+- In an episode of What's New, Scooby-Doo?, the culprit, the co-owner of a theme park, sabotaged the rides her sister designed out of jealousy.
 We're told at the end that the rides were actually still safe and only made to look sabotaged.
 This is rather questionable given that we saw her derail a roller coaster with Scooby and Shaggy on it, and almost got the others killed by removing a safety net over spinning fan blades.

 - Played for laughs in an episode of Transformers Animated, which somewhat makes sense if you think of car parts as a robotic analogue to donor organs:

-- The Amendment to Be on The Simpsons wants flag burning to be against the law because "those liberal freaks go too far".
+- The Amendment to Be wants flag burning to be against the law because "those liberal freaks go too far".

 - On an episode of Beetlejuice the Ghost with the Most says, "Rules...there ought to be a law against them!!